nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. `InterfaceManager`: Manages the user input as well as the message output from application.
 1. `ParserManager`: Creates a suitable parser, based on the command, to make sense of user message.
 The respective parsers then make sense of the information and calls the respective commands.
 1. `Command`: Executes the necessary tasks, depending on the respective command calls.

+<div style="page-break-after: always;"></div>

-1. `TagManager`: Stores and manages the creation and deletion of tags and other tag-related functionality.
+4\. `TagManager`: Stores and manages the creation and deletion of tags and other tag-related functionality.
-1. `Timetable`: Stores and manages the creation and deletion of events and other event-related functionality.
+5\. `Timetable`: Stores and manages the creation and deletion of events and other event-related functionality.
-1. `Notebook`: Stores and manages the creation and deletion of notes and other note-related functionality.
+6\. `Notebook`: Stores and manages the creation and deletion of notes and other note-related functionality.
-1. `StorageManager`: Manages the loading of existing saved files and exporting of data to human-editable files.
+7\. `StorageManager`: Manages the loading of existing saved files and exporting of data to human-editable files.

 #### <a id="notus"><ins>2.2 NotUS</ins></a>